Billboard Put Up In Attempt To Help Solve 1996 Murder Of Towson Student

 BALTIMORE CO., Md.
-(WJZ) — A billboard will be put up in Baltimore County as authorities continue to search for the person who killed Jody LeCornu back in 1996.
+(WJZ) — A billboard has been put up in Baltimore County as authorities continue to search for the person who killed Jody LeCornu back in 1996.

-Jody’s twin sister, Jennifer LeCornu Carrieri, has worked to put up a billboard at 5722 York Rd., near St. Dunstans Rd.
+Jody’s twin sister, Jennifer LeCornu Carrieri, has funded a billboard to be put up at 5722 York Rd., near St. Dunstans Rd.
 The billboard will be posted on Monday, Oct.
 29.

 It was March 2, 1996, when LeCornu was found fatally shot inside her car on a snowy night in Towson.
 The killer is still unknown.